negiutsav9/ImageGenerator-GANandDiffusion/README.md

 ## Aim
-The aim of this report is to demonstrate the approach used to implement image modelling using Generative Adversarial Nets and Denoising Di usion using a subset of CelebA dataset.
+The aim of this report is to demonstrate the approach used to implement image modelling using Generative Adversarial Nets and Denoising Diffusion using a subset of CelebA dataset.

 ## Source Code Detail
 For this assignment, the details about the source code are as follows: